puppetlabs/puppetserver/documentation/puppet-api/v3/environment_classes.md

 ```

 If the latest state of code available on the server matches that of the value
 in the `If-None-Match` header, the server will provide an HTTP 304 (Not
 Modified) response and no corresponding response body.
 If the server has later
-code available than what is captured by the `If-None-Match` header value, the
+code available than what is captured by the `If-None-Match` header value or
+no `If-None-Match` header is provided in the request, the server will re-parse
-server will re-parse code from manifest files on disk.
-Assuming the resulting
+code from manifest files on disk.
+Assuming the resulting payload were different
-payload were different than in a previous request, the server would provide a
+than in a previous request, the server would provide a different Etag value
-different Etag value along new class information in the response payload.
+along new class information in the response payload.

 Note that the server may, in cases where the client has sent an
 `Accept-Encoding: gzip` HTTP header for the request and the server has chosen